LBNL-UCB-STI/beam/docs/tutorial.rst

   ./gradlew :run -PmaxRAM=10g -PappArgs="['--config', 'test/input/sf-light/sf-light-urbansim-5k-hh.conf']"

+The execution of this scenario usually takes about 5 minutes depending on your equipment.
-The output resides in a directory like *output/sf-light/urbansim-hh5k__2023-12-25_16-55-30_rhs*.
+The simulation output can be found in a directory like *./output/sf-light/urbansim-hh5k__2024-06-25_16-55-30_rhs*.
 The last part of directory name that includes datetime would be different.

 In case you are using docker you need to run the following command::